Don't Wanna Live Inside Myself: Recording and release

-This slow dramatic piano ballad was described by Robin Gibb in the liner notes of Tales from the Brothers Gibb box set as "...the dawning, or the closing, of the 'gotta find out who I really am' era."
-This track was the last song recorded for the album.
-"Don't Wanna Live Inside Myself" was recorded on April 7, the same day when they finished the tracks "Israel", "It's Just the Way" and "Engines, Aeroplanes".
+"Don't Wanna Live Inside Myself" was the last song recorded for the album; it was recorded on April 7, the same day that the Bee Gees finished the tracks "Israel", "It's Just the Way" and "Engines, Aeroplanes".
+Barry Gibb said of it "I don't know if it reflects me or not.
+Maybe I was in a bad mood when I write it.

 The single was released in October 1971, two months after the number 1 hit "How Can You Mend a Broken Heart".
+Although "How Can You Mend a Broken Heart" was a number 1, this song did not even make the top fifty in the US.
+It was also released as a single in Canada, Japan, Portugal, Spain and the Netherlands; it had its best chart performance in the Netherlands, peaking at number 29.

+Reception

-Considering that "How Can You Mend a Broken Heart" was a number 1, it was surprising that this did not even make the top fifty.
-Cash Box said of it that it was "another classic outing from the Brothers Gibb certain to trigger off a mighty sales explosion" and repeat the chart success of "How Can You Mend a Broken Heart.
+Cash Box said of it that it was "another classic outing from the Brothers Gibb certain to trigger off a mighty sales explosion" and that it would likely repeat the chart success of "How Can You Mend a Broken Heart".
+Record World said: "there's no reason to believe [that Don't Wanna Live Inside Myself'] won't do as well" as previous Bee Gees' hit singles.
+Billboard called it "another powerful ballad performance loaded with the same sales and chart potency" as "How Can You Mend a Broken Heart".
 With the success of "...Broken Heart", Atco Records was choosing ballads exclusively for Bee Gees singles during this time.
 This song along with "Walking Back to Waterloo" was released as a double A-side in Spain, Canada, Japan and the US.
 The album version of the song was faded at 5:24.